 The following is a testimonial from one of our clients—the father of a young girl who contracted E. coli O157:H7 poisoning and hemolytic uremic syndrome (HUS) from a seasonal pumpkin patch business where children could also pet and feed cows.
 Due to operator negligence, the child suffered a life-threatening illness that caused severe kidney damage and permanently changed her life.
-Attorneys Fred Pritzker and Brendan Flaherty of our law firm took the case to a jury and won a $7.55 million verdict.
+Attorneys at our law firm took the case to a jury and won a $7.55 million verdict.
 This is believed to be the biggest E. coli verdict in American history.

-Fred came out personally to meet with us.
-He took the time to sit down and talk with us and to tell us how things work.
-He has a real knowledge base on these types of injuries and when he doesn’t know the answers, he sure knows how to find out.
-The way he approached the subject matter reinforced for us what we had read about him and his firm.
+After we contacted Pritzker Hageman, their attorneys came out personally to meet us.
+They took the time to sit down and talk with us and to tell us how things work.
+They had a real knowledge base on these types of injuries and when they didn’t know an answer, they sure knew how to find out.
+The way they approached the subject matter reinforced for us what we had read about the attorneys at the Pritzker Hageman law firm.

-Fred and Brendan and the whole firm did a fantastic job of putting the case together.
+Our attorneys and everyone at the whole firm did a fantastic job of putting the case together.
 It’s a real team that works together, and it wasn’t just one or two people on the case.
 We were introduced to many people at the firm and they were all working for the best outcome on our behalf.

-We felt like Fred had a genuine concern for the well-being of our daughter in mind.
+We truly felt like our attorneys had a genuine concern for the well-being of our daughter in mind.

 One of the questions we had was about future medical expenses and how could we face them.

 Like a lot of medical expenses you really don’t know what is going to hit you.
-You can guess and estimate some of the costs, but Fred and Brendan had access to reliable information.
+You can guess and estimate some of the costs, but the Pritzker Hageman legal team had access to reliable information.
 From experience, they definitely had a great understanding for how those things play out.

 But it wasn’t all about money in the end.
 Nothing about this case could have brought back anything in terms of our daughter’s health.
 When the facts of the case started to unfold and we were told how negligent the operators were, we were pretty upset.
 There was a lot of anger and a large part of this case was about delivering a message.

-We felt well informed when making decisions and Fred gave us room to make those calls.
-When it came to the trial, he was honest and said there is a chance it won’t work out.
+We felt well informed when making decisions and our attorneys gave us room to make those calls.
+When it came to the trial, they were honest and said there is a chance it won’t work out.
 Some things that seem obvious — open and shut — might not be to a jury.

 At trial, the lawyers were fantastic.
-When Fred had the owners of the pumpkin patch on the witness stand, I felt like he was speaking for me.
-He was holding them accountable.
-He was fighting our fight at that point and he did a really good job.
-Fred said what needed to be said and made my wife and I feel like there was some justice and accountability.
+When they had the owners of the pumpkin patch on the witness stand, I felt like they were speaking for me.
+Our lawyers were holding them accountable.
+They were fighting our fight at that point and they did a really good job.
+I was so glad our attorneys could say what needed to be said and they made my wife and I feel like there was some justice and accountability.”